thomascarvalho/gatsby-plugin-mixpanel/README.md

 export default withMixpanel()(HelloWorld)

-// or with decorators
+// or with decorators if your project supports
 @withMixpanel()
 class HelloWorld extends Component {
     /*...*/
 }
 ```

-### Using mixpanel with react-hooks
+### Using mixpanel with react hooks

 **Your project must have a version of react that supports react-hooks.**